03 July – 06 July 2019

 + The Station Stage

 Open’er Festival is where the magic happens!
-Apart from musical highlights, Poland’s largest and most interdisciplinary festival offers a rich insight into music and arts with an on-site Open’er Gallery and new works added every year, a modern art museum, collaboration with leading theatres and comedians, cinema and a library – a place to win books and meet the best Polish writers – as well as fashion from up-and-coming Polish designers on Fashion Stage.
+Apart from musical highlights, Poland’s largest and most interdisciplinary festival offers a rich insight into music and arts with an on-site Open’er Gallery and new works added every year, a modern art museum, collaboration with leading theatres and comedians, cinema and a library as well as fashion from up-and-coming Polish designers on Fashion Stage.
 The event is open to children with discount tickets and Kids Zone, a place for creative entertainment for the youngest festival goers.
 Open’er provides a full spectrum of entertainment, and keeps its status as one of Europe’s key festivals.
 Two-time European Festival Awards winner as Best Major Festival.

-Indie, Alternative, Rock, Electronica, World, Ambient, Experimental, Contemporary, Hip Hop
+Indie, Alternative, Hip Hop, Rock, Pop, Electronica, World, Ambient, Experimental, Contemporary

 Radiohead, Foo Fighters, The Weeknd, The xx, Lorde, James Blake, Royal Blood, G-Eazy, The Kills, M.I.A, Mac Miller, Moderat, Prophets of Rage, George Ezra, Taco Hemingway and many more …

 Florence + the Machine, Red Hot Chili Peppers, LCD Soundsystem, Sigur Rós, Pharrell Williams, Kygo, Bastille, Caribou, Foals, M83, PJ Harvey, Tame Impala, Wiz Khalifa and many more …